abhi-kulkarni/TeamManagement/README.md

 Steps for running the project on local system (Linux):

-1) Clone the repository using the command :
+1) Clone the repository using the command in your terminal :
 - git clone https://github.com/abhi-kulkarni/TeamManagement.git

 2) Create a virtual environment for python3 using the command: